 When you have been injured in a car accident, you must comply with the Arizona statute of limitations to recover compensation.
 If you wait too long to file a claim, you could be barred from recovering damages for your losses.
 It is also a good idea to get help quickly after your accident so that evidence can be preserved.

-The skilled attorneys at Hutzler Law understand the statute of limitations for personal injury and wrongful death claims and can work to ensure that you meet all applicable deadlines.
+The skilled car accident attorneys at Hutzler Law understand the statute of limitations for personal injury and wrongful death claims and can work to ensure that you meet all applicable deadlines.
 We offer free consultations and work on a contingent fee basis, meaning you will not have to pay attorney’s fees unless and until we recover damages for you.
 Call us today to schedule an appointment at 602-730-4530.